cicorias/Castle-Winbuntu/README.md

 If your search for guidance on setting up a reasonable dev environment on WSL has lead you here, I hope that through offering this (fairly opinionated) example configuration/journal and by leveraging the deployable ease available through Homesick, you may find what you seek :)

-But first, as initial preparation for your journey, I'd recommend that you read this excellent blog post from former Docker/Google-Engineer-turned-core-member-of-Microsoft's WSL/Container Development Team, [Jessie Frazelle](https://github.com/jessfraz), discussing the nuts and bolts of WSL: https://blog.jessfraz.com/post/windows-for-linux-nerds/
+But first, before you so eagerly throw your support behind Microsoft's (at least in the opinion of this writer *extremely welcome*) efforts to be *much more* open-source inclusive, I'd recommend as initial preparation reading [this excellent blog post](https://github.com/jessfraz) from former Docker/Google-Engineer-turned-core-member-of-Microsoft's WSL/Container Development Team, [Jessie Frazelle](http://redmonk.com/jgovernor/2017/09/06/on-hiring-jessie-frazelle-microsofts-developer-advocacy-hot-streak-continues/) discussing the nuts and bolts of WSL.

 ## Additional background and some observations...

-It should also be noted that prior to getting *too* precious about using WSL exclusively as your seamless "personal development-workflow-*asis*", you'll want to be aware that WSL is *highly* Windows build-dependent - meaning that certain things you might expect to "just work" in Ubuntu/Bash *may only be supported in more recent builds, or perhaps offered exclusively through the Windows Insider Program*.
+It should also be noted that prior to getting *too* precious about the idea of using WSL exclusively as your seamless "personal development-workflow-*asis*", you'll want to be aware that WSL is *highly* Windows build-dependent - meaning that certain things you might expect to "just work" in Ubuntu/Bash *may only be supported in more recent builds, or perhaps offered exclusively through the Windows Insider Program*.

 In my case, the full realization of this uncomfortable fact arrived much less swiftly than I would have preferred, in the form of repeated `go build <command-line-arguments>: read |0: interrupted system call` errors that would appear randomly regardless of version, then overlap with frequent (and ultimately insurmountable) Vim code-completion plugin errors.